 Citizenship or eligible immigration status: Citizens are permitted to certify to their status.
 Eligible Immigration status will be verified with INS.

-Applicants reporting zero income will be asked to complete a family expense form to document how much they spend on: food, transportation, health care, child care, debts, household items, etc. and what the source of income is for these expenses.
+Applicants reporting zero income may be asked to complete a family expense form to document how much they spend on: food, transportation, health care, child care, debts, household items, etc. and what the source of income is for these expenses.

 The HA's applications for admission HCV shall indicate for each application the date and time of receipt; applicant's race and ethnicity; determination by the HA as to eligibility of the applicant; when eligible, the bedroom size(s) for which eligible; preference, if any.
 The date, location, identification, and circumstances of each vacancy offered and accepted or rejected must be maintained.